videojs/http-streaming/COLLABORATOR_GUIDE.md

 If you are a core committer, you can request access to npm from one of the current owners.
 Access is managed via an [npm organization][npm org] for [Video.js][vjs npm].

-#### GitHub personal access token

-This is used to make a GitHub release on videojs.
-You can get a token from the [personal access tokens](https://github.com/settings/tokens) page.

-After generating one, make sure to keep it safe because GitHub will not show the token for you again.
-A good place to save it is Lastpass Secure Notes.

 ### Deciding what type of version release